Where to stay in Bali

 Where to stay in Bali for families

-Families are going to want to have the convenience of a beach nearby as well as children’s entertainment, family friendly restaurants & cafes.
-If your coming to Bali as a family then ideally areas like Seminyak, Canggu, Legian, Berawa, & Umalas are going to be the best places.
-If your wanting a beachfront holiday Bali villa then there are loads of these throughout the Southern part of the island to choose from.
+Families are going to want to have the convenience of a beach nearby as well as children’s entertainment, family-friendly restaurants & cafes.
+If you are coming to Bali as a family then ideally areas like Seminyak, Canggu, Legian, Berawa, & Umalas are going to be the best places.
+If you’re wanting a beachfront holiday Bali villa then there are loads of these throughout the Southern part of the island to choose from.
 Because these villas are on the beach they can get a bit pricey so make sure you are realistic about your holiday budget before doing your research.
 Also note, that during peak holiday periods & school holidays villa prices can double compared to other times of the year.

 Where to stay in Bali for couples

 Couples who want adventure can head off to Ubud and do some white water rafting or do the Campuhan Ridge walk.
 They can also learn Yoga or how to cook at the many schools & studios throughout Ubud.
 Ubud is famous for its homestays where couples can rent a room for less than $30 per night, right through to romantic holiday villas that are close to cafes & restaurants in central Ubud.

 For couples that like their shopping, cafe culture, enjoy a few sunset drinks on the beach, like going to day spas & want to try the latest vegan restaurant then Seminyak & Canggu is a must.
 These areas offer a plethora of accommodation types to satisfy and holiday budget or style for the two of you.